shakfu/cyfaust/scripts/README.md

 ## Unused or used just once

-- `install_deps.py`: install all dependencies irrespective of platform.

 - `setup_libfaust_llvm.sh`: downloads, builds llvm faust.

 - `build_wheel.py`: example of solving macos wheel building on github runners which default to `universal2` wheel builds.

-- `gen_htmldoc.py`: beginnings of a script to generate htmldocs from cyfaust (not really working).

 - contents of the `scripts/static` folder, contains scripts which were use to parse and generate code and also for a prior cmake-based build.